Constitution & Bylaws

 Section B.

-To promote fellowship and cooperation among members and other professional organizations interested in the humane treatment of laboratory animals and the advancement of medical knowledge gained from the use of these animals for the benefit of humans and animals.
+To promote fellowship and cooperation among members and professional organizations interested in the humane treatment of laboratory animals and the advancement of medical knowledge gained from working with these animals for the benefit of humans and animals.

 Section C.